cniweb/ant-contrib/docs/index.md

 </taskdef>
 ```

 If you would like to use run with Ant Version 1.5 you must use the the .properties file instead.
-Keep in mind that some tasks will not be available to you , such as the &lt;for&gt; task:
+Keep in mind that some tasks will not be available to you , such as the <for> task:

 ```xml
 <taskdef resource="net/sf/antcontrib/antcontrib.properties">